gauthamchandra/learning-scala-from-js/pure-basics-and-primitives.md

 x = 5 // no error
 y = 5 // no error
-y = "Hello" // <= Error because we told the commpiler that y can only be an integer!
+y = "Hello" // <= Error because we told the compiler that y can only be an integer!
 ```

 In the example above, the declarations for `x` and `y` are functionally equivalent but specifying a type tells the compiler that it can _only_ be of that type.
 If you do not specify a type, the compiler will try to infer the type (like in TypeScript or Flow).